Clients of all sizes,

 Qintel recently onboarded a younger client that is rapidly growing its various cyber security teams and has run into the inevitable problem of sharing data across the company in an organized fashion.
 After adopting CrossLink, the client now relies on the built-in and shareable “Investigative Folders” to easily distribute information across teams and organizational chains about security incidents, fraud, etc.

-Security & Operations
+Use Case: Security & Operations

 When it comes to vulnerability patching, all clients need to make decisions about where to focus their limited resources to deploy patches.
 Qintel provides a Patch Management Portal and feed to clients to help inform this process.
 These data are curated from Qintel's unique technology visibility and data collections and ONLY focus on vulnerabilities being actively exploited; in other words, the ones clients should expend resources on.